"Behold, I am coming quickly! Blessed is he who keeps the words of the prophecy of this book."

 Islam will be severely judged, since many of the members of the confederacy of the "Gog and Magog War" are Muslim nations who will be left to reconsider their belief system.
 Many will find their answers in the truth of the Gospel and get saved (Revelation 7:9-17), but many more will be swept away and deceived by the signs and wonders, as we saw in the last section.

-Revelation 17 shows that a harlot called "Mystery Babylon" rules during the first half of the Tribulation.
+Revelation 17 shows that a harlot called "Babylon the Great" rules during the first half of the Tribulation.
 Throughout the Old Testament, we see that a "harlot" was someone who sought after foreign gods, instead of the "One True God."
 Therefore, the harlot in the Tribulation is a religious system that follows after a false god, or gods.
 To further understand what this religious system is, we need to go back to Genesis 10, to the account about the mighty hunter named Nimrod, who built and ruled over Babel, the city later known as Babylon.

 Turning over to Genesis 11, we see that the people of this city tried to build a tower to the heavens.
 The reason the people built the tower was because they wanted to make a name for themselves.
 God had commanded them to spread out and fill the earth in Genesis 9.
 Instead they decided to stay in one area.
 By making a name for themselves with the tower, the people shook their fists at God in rebellion.
 This original Babylonian system was simply the gathering of the people under the leadership of Nimrod to do their own will and not God's will.
 To stop the rebellion, God confused their language and forced them to scatter over the earth, which He had commanded them to do in the first place.